 Minn.
 Stat.
-Section CHARTER SCHOOLS Yes No Workpape Reference If a bond was used or standby letters of credit issued by Federal Home Loan Banks were pledged, was the amount of excess deposit less than or equal to the amount of the bond or standby letters of 2.
-If other collateral was pledged, was the amount of collateral at least ten percent more than the uninsured amount on deposit?
-[12 U.S.C. § 1823(e)] D. Assignment [Federal Statutory Requirements] 1.
+CHARTER SCHOOLS Workpape Section Yes No Reference If a bond was used or standby letters of credit issued by Federal 1 Home Loan Banks were pledged, was the amount of excess deposit less than or equal to the amount of the bond or standby letters of credit?
+2. If other collateral was pledged, was the amount of collateral at least ten percent more than the uninsured amount on deposit?
+[12]] [C D. Assissment [Federal Statutes on Description and all [12 U.S.C. § 1823(e)] D. Assignment [Federal Statutory Requirements] § 1623(C)] 1.
 Was the written assignment approved by the depository's board of directors or loan committee?
 2. Was the assignment an official record of the depository?
 Part VI.
-Public Investments § 118A.05, subd.
-2 A. Were all repurchase agreements and reverse repurchase agreements only entered into with: 1. a financial institution qualified as a depository of public funds; 2. any other financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000; 3. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or 4. a securities broker-dealer licensed pursuant to chapter 80A, or an affiliate of it, regulated by the Securities and Exchange Commission and maintaining a combined capital and surplus of \$40,000,000 or more, exclusive of subordinated debt? § 118A.06 B. Are all investments held in safekeeping?
-If so: Is the government entity's ownership of all securities in which the fund is invested evidenced by written acknowledgments identifying the securities by: a. the names of the issuers? b. maturity dates? c. interest rates? d.
+Public Investments Ture vi.
+Tuble investments § 118A.05, A. Were all repurchase agreements and reverse repurchase agreements only subd.
+2 entered into with: 1. a financial institution qualified as a depository of public funds; 2. any other financial institution which is a member of the Federal Reserve System and whose combined capital and surplus equals or exceeds \$10,000,000; 3. a primary reporting dealer in United States government securities to the Federal Reserve Bank of New York; or 4. a securities broker-dealer licensed pursuant to chapter 80A, or an affiliate of it, regulated by the Securities and Exchange Commission and maintaining a combined capital and surplus of \$40,000,000 or more, exclusive of subordinated debt? § 118A.06 B. Are all investments held in safekeeping?
+If so: 1.
+Is the government entity's ownership of all securities in which the fund is invested evidenced by written acknowledgments identifying the securities by: the securities by. a. the names of the issuers? b. maturity dates? c. interest rates?
+1 c. interest rates? d.
 CUSIP numbers or other distinguishing marks?
 C. Were the securities sold or pledged under the repurchase agreement or reverse repurchase agreement permissible direct investments under Minn.
-Stat. § 118A.04 (see L and M below)? § 118A.05, subd.
-2 D. Were all reverse repurchase agreements only entered into:
+1 Stat. § 118A.04 (see L and M below)? § 118A.05, D. Were all reverse repurchase agreements only entered into: 1 subd.
+2 2 etc an reverse reparentase agreements only entered into. •